its-webhosting/umich-oidc-login/docs/packaging.md

 	* Put new or updated screenshots in the wordpress.org SVN repo `assets` directory.
 * Add an upgrade notice for the new plug version:  Why a user should upgrade.
 No more than 300 characters.

-Check the plugin `README.md` file for problems using both
+Check the plugin `README.txt` file for problems using both
 * https://wpreadme.com
 * https://wordpress.org/plugins/developers/readme-validator/

 ### Repository README.md

+Update `README.md` in the root of the repository.

 * Update the requirements section, if needed.
 * Update the screenshots, if needed.

 ### Changelog

-Update `umich-oidc-login/CHANGELOG.md`
+Update `CHANGELOG.md`

 * Add a changelog entry for the new plugin version.

+### GitHub Updater config file

+Edit `wordpress.json`

+* Update `tested` to the version of WordPress used for development and testing.

 ## Update plugin dependencies